 Areni and Kim (1993) set out to find out whether classical music could make people spend more money in a wine shop.
 They played either classical music or top-40 chart music in the shop on different days of the experiment.4

 On the days when classical tunes were played as background music around the shelves of wine, customers would spend more in the shop, purchasing more expensive types of wine than when they heard chart music being played.
 These findings suggest that an atmosphere of wealth whilst shopping can lead you to increase your spending in line with this manipulated shopping environment.

 Classical music may affect the choices wine shop customers make, but it is rarely heard in supermarkets and other popular shopping destinations.
 What effect do other genres of music have on customers?

 Jacob et al (2009) further investigated the impact of different musical genres on customers in a study of florist shop visitors.
-They monitored customers’ purchasing decisions when either no music, pop tracks or ‘romantic’ music were played in the background of the florist.
+They monitored customers’ purchasing decisions when either no music, pop tracks, or ‘romantic’ music was played in the background of the florist.
 The researchers found that romantic music had the greatest effect in persuading customers to spend more on the florist’s offerings.5

 However, it’s important to understand that different track selections played as ambient music can affect each person differently.
 A track will affect somebody to different degrees if it is a particular track that they love, compared to one that they loathe – you might rush your shopping to avoid the latter!